SocialCollateralAI/socialcollateral-ai/README.md

-# SocialCollateral AI - Backend Service
+# SocialCollateral AI - Backend & AI Service

 Backend API service for **Jaringan Amanah** (The Amanah Network), a Social Graph Engine built for the Amartha ecosystem.
 Provides RESTful endpoints for network visualization and multi-perspective risk analysis.